pyreadline3/pyreadline3/README.rst

 ==========
-pyreadline
+pyreadline3
 ==========

+The pyreadline3 package is based on pyreadline.
 The pyreadline package is a python implementation of GNU readline functionality it is based on the ctypes based UNC readline package by Gary Bishop.
 It is not complete.
-It has been tested for use with windows 2000 and windows xp.
+It has been tested for use with Windows 10.

-Version 2.0 runs on Python 2.6, 2.7, and >3.2 using the same code.
+Version 3.0 runs on Python 3.8+.

 Features:
  *  keyboard text selection and copy/paste